Tina Andrews: Writing

-Tina Andrews had been long interested in the story of Sally Hemings and Thomas Jefferson.
-She wrote a play, The Mistress of Monticello, which was produced in Chicago in 1985 to good notices.
-About ten years later, her play was brought to the notice of producer Craig Anderson, and he started working with Andrews on developing it as a script for TV.
+Andrews had been long interested in the story of Sally Hemings and Thomas Jefferson.
+She wrote the play The Mistress of Monticello, which was produced in Chicago in 1985 to good notices.
+About 10 years later, Craig Anderson started working with Andrews on developing it as a script for TV.
 Her play was produced in staged readings at the Southampton Cultural Center in February 2013.

-Andrews ended up working on the Hemings project for nearly 16 years.
-She did research, both on Hemings, about whom little is known, and Jefferson.
+Andrews worked on the Hemings project for nearly 16 years.
 Craig Anderson had optioned the rights to historian Fawn McKay Brodie's 1974 biography of Jefferson, which had explored the possibility of the long-rumored relationship with Hemings.
 She concluded that they did have a liaison and children.
 While Andrews was working on her script, a DNA study in 1998 demonstrated a match between the male lines of descendants of Hemings and Jefferson, which shifted the consensus of major historians of Jefferson, such as Joseph Ellis.
 He announced that he believed that Jefferson had a long-term relationship with Hemings and fathered all her children.
 Andrews completed her script, and the team took it to production.
 In 2000, CBS aired Sally Hemings: An American Scandal.
 It was directed by Charles Haid and starred Carmen Ejogo as Hemings and Sam Neill as Jefferson.

-As PBS noted of the mini-series in a Frontline program, Jefferson's Blood (2000), about the Jefferson-Hemings controversy, "Though many quarreled with the portrayal of Hemings as unrealistically modern and heroic, no major historian challenged the series' premise that Hemings and Jefferson had a 38-year relationship that produced children."
-Andrews has also written screenplays, including the movie, Why Do Fools Fall in Love (1998).
+Andrews has written screenplays, including the movie Why Do Fools Fall in Love (1998).
 In 2019, Andrews joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.